Winnie-the-Pooh: First publication

 The first collection of Pooh stories appeared in the book Winnie-the-Pooh.
 The Evening News Christmas story reappeared as the first chapter of the book.
 At the beginning, it explained that Pooh was in fact Christopher Robin's Edward Bear, who had been renamed by the boy.
 He was renamed after an American black bear at London Zoo called Winnie who got her name from the fact that her owner had come from Winnipeg, Canada.
 The book was published in October 1926 by the publisher of Milne's earlier children's work, Methuen, in England, E. P. Dutton in the United States, and McClelland & Stewart in Canada.
+The book was an immediate critical and commercial success.
+The children's author and literary critic John Rowe Townsend described Winnie-the-Pooh and its sequel The House at Pooh Corner as "the spectacular British success of the 1920s" and praised its light, readable prose.

 Appearance

 The original drawing of Pooh was based not on Christopher Robin's bear, but on Growler, the teddy bear belonging to Shepard's son Graham, according to James Campbell, husband of Shepard's great-granddaughter.
 When Campbell took over Shepard's estate in 2010, he discovered many drawings and unpublished writings, including early drawings of Pooh, that had not been seen in decades.
-Campbell said, "Both he and AA Milne realised that Christopher Robin’s bear was too gruff-looking, not very cuddly, so they decided they would have to have a different bear for the illustrations."
+Campbell said, "Both he and A. A. Milne realised that Christopher Robin's bear was too gruff-looking, not very cuddly, so they decided they would have to have a different bear for the illustrations."
 Campbell said Shepard sent Milne a drawing of his son's bear and that Milne "said it was perfect".
 Campbell also said Shepard's drawings of Christopher Robin were based partly on his own son.